 By checking to see if an electric water ionizer machine has ALL the international quality certifications above, you can ensure that the machine you end up buying can consistently provide you with the top alkaline water benefits.

-You will especially want to LOOK OUT for electric water ionizers that are made in China.
+You will especially want to LOOK OUT for electric water ionizers that are made in China or Taiwan.
 Based on what happened with Mattel’s toys in the incident we mentioned above, you’re better off being safe than sorry.

 We recommend that you purchase a water ionizer that’s made in reputable countries with minimum wage and employee safety laws, like South Korea and Japan…especially when it comes to a product like an alkaline water machine that produces water for consumption that’s made for better health!